What is a special gift to give a child, grandchild, or even godchild each year? I get asked this question all the time.

 Giving sterling silver goblets as gift was a common tradition centuries ago because typically a family would have one cup assigned for each child.
 This practical tradition has become a special gift to give to parents at the birth of their child and would be an equally special yearly gift to give.

+There are so many Christmas themed gifts you can gift each year.
 Fontanini is known for their beautiful Nativity sets and while buying a whole set at once can be quite pricy, buying a piece or two each year as a gift will result in a full set.
 I also love that they are plastic so children can enjoy playing with them and you don’t have to worry about them breaking them.
-This is such a special yearly gift that will be appreciated for many years to come!

-When they grow up and have their own Christmas tree, they will have a unique collection of ornaments with special memories behind each one.
-Waterford, Christopher Radko, or one of Neiman Marcus’ annual ornaments are elegant and timeless.
+Gifting a Waterford, Christopher Radko, or one of Neiman Marcus’ annual ornaments are elegant and timeless.
 If the year isn’t engraved on it, perhaps you can write the date on it.
 Camille’s Creations are more playful and childlike.
 Have her paint what your child loves that year (soccer, dance, bunnies!).